 Cool things to do in Pai

-It’s impossible not to fall in love with the beautiful mountain jewel Pai.
+It’s impossible not to fall in love with this beautiful mountain jewel.
 But keep in mind that you need to rent a scooter to go around otherwise you will be stuck among the guesthouses and restaurants.
 There is so much to see around Pai that would be a pity to miss.
-I rode my first bike in Pai when I first arrived in Thailand and you can ask the rental place to teach you in an open area.

-Here are some of my recommendations for things to do to spend beautiful time while you are visiting.
+Here are some of my recommendations for things to do to spend beautiful time while you are visiting Pai.

 Yoga, Meditation, Workshops and Volunteering in Pai

 If you are looking for activities for self improvement or helping others, you can join a Kombucha making/fermentation workshop, volunteer at a local organization, or take a dance, yoga or free guided meditation class offered around town.

 - Sawasdee Yoga (offers up to 3 classes daily, Dynamic & Iyengar.
 200B, proper yoga room, mats provided)

 - Re-Wild House (yoga and natural soap making workshop)

 - The Womb Meditation Center

 - Good Life cafe (daily guided meditation classes at 11 am and fermentation workshops)

 - Open Mind Center (soul dance and yoga)